 The Pakistan Desk (OAPA/PAK) supports the Pakistan program.

-The Administrative Management Staff (AFR/AMS) oversees management activities such as personnel assignment, organization management and administrative support.
+The Administrative Management Staff (OAPA/AMS) oversees management activities such as personnel assignment, organization management and administrative support.